dma-graveyard/MaritimeCloudPortalTestbed/README.md

 ### Demo [Maritime Cloud Portal] (http://portal.maritimecloud.net/app/index.html)

-Login with with "Tintin" or "admin".
+Login with with "Haddock" or "admin".
 Password is "test" in both cases.
+Or use "Tintin" with the password "reset".
+Feel free to modify services and members.
+You may also sign up to get your own user.
+Just be aware that this is a demo and that the database may be cleared now and then, for instance due to updates.

 ## Netbeans setup ##